Updated: Jun 30

 9) Guinness – Technically not a food, although a pint of it does feel like a full three course meal, Guinness is now vegan.
 Prior to 2015 the drink was filtered through something called isinglass which is basically fish bladders.
 Diageo, who make the Irish stout, has since removed this process.
 Cheers!

 11) HobNobs – The British make the best biscuits, there is no doubt about that.
-The McVities HobNob has to be right up there with the best and whilst vegans CAN'T dip a milk chocolate coated HobNob into their brew, the choc chip HobNobs are vegan!!
+The McVities HobNob has to be right up there with the best ever and whilst vegans CAN'T dip a milk chocolate coated HobNob into their brew, the choc chip HobNobs are vegan!!
 DIP ME!!!

 12) Lotus Biscoff Spread – Yes, the single greatest sweet spread, loved by all, hated by none is vegan.
 The Lotus Biscoff themselves are vegan and the spread is made from the biscuits plus oils and stabilisers, none of which come from animals!!